 - The Cyflym trail is 10.8km long.
 Starting down Yr Afon Trail, Cyflym coch cuts left up a short technical climb onto Pinderosa.
 It then pieces together the best of Coed y Brenin’s fast and flowing trail sections.
 Climbs are relatively short.

 - The Dragons Back trail is 31.1km.
-Previous mtb experience is recommended should you decide to tackle this trail.
-Long climbs, tight singletrack and long and fast descents
+Previous mountain biking experience is recommended should you decide to tackle this trail.
+Long climbs, tight singletrack and long and fast descents.

 And three black mountain bike trails: